 It has been a journey since I started last autumn.
 I’ve been on a two-week holiday to America and had Christmas and several birthdays during that time period, and have still managed to lose over a stone, which I am very proud of, and I have kept it off too.
 Oddly though, I think the most important thing I’ve learned on the programme is to be kind to myself, and that is something that I didn’t expect from it.
 I feel much better overall – I sleep better, I am more active, and I have been doing daily meditation which has helped in so many ways.

-My journey hasn’t ended – I am enjoying the Sustain community, the new courses and challenges, and I love the sense of being understood by others on the programme.
+My journey hasn’t ended – I am enjoying the Second Nature Community, the new courses and challenges, and I love the sense of being understood by others on the programme.
 I am human, so I don’t always follow the exact plan rules (I enjoy the occasional almond croissant for breakfast for example!) but I know that it’s about making overall healthy choices and so I allow myself those indulgences with not even a drop of guilt.

 Second Nature has exceeded my expectations – in the last ten years I cannot think of a time where I have been for such a long stretch of weight loss without putting it back on, or a time where I have learned so much about myself and ways in which to live a happier, healthier, and longer life.
 To me, the programme is about so much more than weight loss – it truly is a way of life, and a much happier one, so I can wholeheartedly recommend you go for it!